 The BC AHS is conducted by the McCreary Centre Society in collaboration with the provincial government and public health system, and with the cooperation of BC’s school districts.
-Over 100,000 students have participated in the survey since 1992 .
-We anticipate another 29,000 students will take the survey in 2013.
+Over 130,000 students have participated in the survey since 1992, including over 29,000 in 2013.

-If you are interested in looking at the provincial results from the fourth BC AHS which was conducted in 2008, please click here.
+If you are interested in looking at the provincial results from the 2013 BC AHS, please click here.

 A Powerpoint presentation of the results is also available here.